Learn the ten insider tips I wish someone had told me before my first Cricut Maker beginner project.

 - A desk, table, or countertop and a comfy chair.
 Bonus points if the chair has wheels.

 - Maker storage space.
 This machine isn’t super heavy, but it’s not light either, so don’t plan on storing it on a really high or low shelf.
-My favorite way to store it is on this rolling cart, but you can keep it anywhere that’s easy to get to with minimal effort.
+My favorite way to store it is on a rolling cart, but you can keep it anywhere that’s easy to get to with minimal effort.

 - Good lighting.
 This is so important, because once you finish your video tutorials and learn all about weeding, you’ll realize that you need your best pair of glasses and super bright lights.
 That overhead light on your ceiling fan is not going to cut it.
 Go for LED task lighting on your workspace.

 - Storage containers.
 You may have started out by grabbing a bundle, or maybe you are just buying supplies on a project-by-project basis.
 Whatever route you take, you’re going to end up with a lot of things to store.
 Opt for clear lidded containers to separate your tools and supplies, and be sure to use that new Maker of yours to label your containers so everything stays nice and neat.